fvmassoli/Advanced-Lane-Lines-ComputerVision/writeup.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

 The code for the camera calibration is contained in the cells 2 and 3 of the python notebook.
-The cells 4 and 5 are usde to plot some resutls from the calibration.
+The cells 4 and 5 are used to plot some results from the calibration.
 In particular the cell number 4 shows the result on the calibration images while the cell number 5 shows the results on test images.

 All the imageds are contained in the output_images/calibration_images folder.

 The code used to calibrate the camera is located into the `camera_calibrator.py` file (lines 40-44).

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world using the np.mgrid method.
-Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
+Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, so that the object points are the same for each calibration image.
 Thus, `obj` is just a replicated array of coordinates, and `obj_points` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `img_points` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

 Among the 20 given calibration images, only 17 of them share the same number of corners (9x6) and for that reason the camera has been calibrate only on 17 images.